-lcon ltem Description

-1 K Kensington lock slot Connects to a Kensington- compatible computer security lock.
+lcon Item Description 1 ĸ Kensington lock slot Connects to a Kensington-compatible computer security lock.
 Wrap the computer security lock cable around an immovable object such as a table or handle of a locked drawer.
 Insert the lock into the notch and turn the key to secure the lock.
 Keyless models are also available.

-2 ● ~~ ●+ USB port Connects to USB devices.